Wouldn’t it be amazing to reconnect with nature and live in an environment that we were made for?

 Infestations need to be dealt with as early as possible before they become a real problem.

-There are log homes that are more than 500 years old and some were even build a thousand years ago.
+There are log homes that are more than 500 years old and some were even built a thousand years ago.

 One of my favorite parts of log homes is the amazing craftsmanship.
 If you are working with skilled builders or even if you are doing things yourself, every piece of the home will end up being unique.